 In accordance with the icing simulation, the acoustic analysis is likewise considered as a two-dimensional model, although it is understood the rotor blade noise is most definitely not two-dimensional in nature.
-It is for this reason, that this analysis is just for a proof of concept for the detection of different ice structure characterizations.
+Furthermore, the current unsteady Reynolds-averaged Navier-Stokes (URANS)-FWH approach does not account for non-uniform flow around the airfoil.
+If acoustic waveforms are subject to significant distortion, for instance during more representative test cases such as blade vortex interactions, this approach has its limitations.
+It is for this reason, that this analysis is just for a proof-of-concept for the detection of different ice structure characterizations.